 Department for Work and Pensions (DWP)

-Digital Delivery for Shared Platforms (DDSP) evolves and transforms some of the most critical systems in the Department for Work and Pensions (DWP).
-Scrumconnect were brought onboard to support an existing team with the design and delivery of a new customer-facing service for people who have fallen into debt that will empower them to take ownership and manage their debts.
+Digital Delivery for Shared Platforms (DDSP) evolves and transforms some of the most critical systems at the Department for Work and Pensions (DWP).
+Scrumconnect was brought onboard to support an existing team with the design and delivery of a new customer-facing service for people who have fallen into arrears that will empower them to take ownership and manage their debt.

-Applying our user-centered design techniques we understood and mapped out the end-to-end service.
-The elements of this involved:
+Applying our user-centered design techniques, we understood and mapped out the end-to-end service.
+This included:

-By undertaking the above scoping and broadening our understanding of the challenge the Scrumconnect team challenged the current thinking around the service and proposed a different design strategy that we believed would better meet the needs of the organisation and its customers.
+Through this scoping and broadening of our understanding of the challenge, the Scrumconnect team challenged the current thinking around the service and proposed a different design strategy that we believed would better meet the needs of the organisation and its customers.

 The MVP was designed to allow customers with one Universal Credit (UC) new claims advance who had since moved away from benefits to take ownership and manage their debt in a flexible and sustainable way.
 We believed that this would make customers feel more in control and therefore more likely to work with the team to make the repayments needed.